|About Us News Resources Login Become a member Help Search|

 At the far end of the room, Imrahil saw Ciryon speaking with one of the Elves from their guests’ entourage.
 They had all looked fierce when they had arrived, but now that he had set aside his guardsman’s tunic for something a bit more formal, this one had the gentle look of one who did not habitually carry a sword.
 He looked up and offered a slight bow at Imrahil’s approach, but also an easy smile which spoke to his comfort around crowned heads.

 “Good evening, my lord,” the dark Elf offered, straightening again.
 He had a striking pair of bluish green eyes.
 “If I may, allow me to congratulate you on keeping such a skilled and efficient household.”

 “You may, and I thank you,” Imrahil said, inwardly quite pleased.
 “Does your lord want for anything?”

-“My lord the King wants for nothing,” the Elf assured him pleasantly, “and he is more than pleased by the excellent view of the sea afforded by his window.
+“My lord the King wants for nothing,” the Elf assured him pleasantly, “and he is exceedingly pleased by the excellent view of the sea afforded by his window.
 Your man, Ciryon, has been most helpful with all the rest.
-But I beg your pardon, my lord, we have not yet officially been made known to one another.
+But I beg your pardon, my lord; we have not yet been made known to one another.
 It would not do for you to have strangers wandering about your home.
 I am Gwaelas, and I am to our lord the King what Ciryon is to you.”

 “I am glad of the acquaintance, Gwaelas.”
 Imrahil could not remember ever being introduced to a servant as he would be a peer, but clearly being ever at the Elvenking’s elbow carried a great deal of weight in Lasgalen.
 “And how long have you been with your lord?”